hedgetechllc/amm-sdk/README.md

   -Determines that fastest possible timeslice and use that as the time quantization level -Can also select ranges of timeslices
--Make get_audio_buffer(): Create PCM audio buffer for note + mods for use in direct playback
+-Make get_audio_buffer(): Create PCM audio buffer for note + mods for use in direct playback -MusicXML parser: Take into account "time-only" attributes

--Add way to retrieve any item within entire structure from top-level composition??
--MusicXML parser: Take into account "time-only" attributes